How can I choose the best digital picture frame to buy?

 Some digital frames like the Skylight frame have an annual fee to unlock additional features.
 Other frames like the Nixplay frame have monthly fees for additional cloud storage.

 That being said, not all of the best digital picture frames have recurring fees.
 For example, Pix-Star’s frames have no extra charges for more storage or to unlock additional features.
 Once you pay the initial price for the digital picture frame, you have access to all the features and free cloud storage forever.
+If you’re debating between getting a cheap digital frame like the Nextar, or something more premium, here’s a great read.

 Aura frames have some features like a picture print subscription when you can pay for up to 5 printed pictures selected from your phone via the app.
 A few other brands on the market have similar additional services that all need to be paid for outside of the initial purchase price.